 We’ll always act upon your choice of how you want to receive communications (for example, by email, post or phone).
 However, there are some communications that we need to send.
 These are essential to fulfil our promises to you as a member, volunteer, donor or user of our services and products.
 Examples are:

-- Membership-related mailings such as your membership magazine, renewal reminders, notice of our AGM and other committee meetings and elections, changes and additions to membership services, award nominations, information about grants, bursaries and volunteering opportunities available to you, invitations to join our panels and committees and opportunities to input into our policy work.
+- Membership-related mailings such as your membership magazine and newsletters (including newsletters for the branch and any groups you belong to), renewal reminders, notice of our AGM and other committee meetings (including nation and branch committees), calls for nominations, notice of elections, changes and additions to membership services, award nominations, information about grants, bursaries and volunteering opportunities available to you,invitations to join our panels, committees and focus groups (to evaluate member services), and opportunities to input into our policy and public consultation work.

 - Transaction messaging, such as invoices and payment receipts.